Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Systematic detector studies based on simulations

 Comparing the results obtained with parallelepiped and cylindrical electrodes we notice that there is no significant difference, which implies that the exact shape of the electrode is not critical in the determination of the timing resolution.

-On the other hand, tilting the polarization electrodes is confirmed to be beneficial for the uniformity of the electrical field, without degradation of the overall performance because of the increased resistance of the longer electrodes.
+On the other hand, tilting the polarization electrodes proves beneficial for the uniformity of the electric field, without causing any degradation of the overall performance due to the increased resistance of the longer electrodes.

-Metal-like trench electrodes, as expected from the TimeSPOT experience with trench sensors in silicon, feature a time resolution only slightly larger than what theoretically expected for the jitter introduced by the electronics.
-The larger volume occupied by electrodes, reduces the amount of simulated carriers and explaining the observed discrepancy.
-The thicker electrodes also contribute at improving the timing resolution in condition of realistic resistivity, but the propagation of the signal along the sensor depth remains the dominant source of uncertainty in the determination of the time marker.
+Metallic trench electrodes, extensively studied by the TimeSPOT collaboration~\cite{Anderlini:2020ffm}, are expected to provide the best performance in terms of field uniformity.
+This is confirmed by the simulation which estimates a time resolution close to the best theoretically achievable value given the assumed electronics and electronic noise.
+The residual difference is largely due to the loss of available charge carriers due to the thicker electrodes.
+Also, the larger thickness reduces the resistance of realistic graphitic electrodes improving the signal propagation characteristics as demonstrated by the significantly better time resolution.
+However, even with this extreme geometry, the electrode resistance remains the dominant contribution to the sensor timing performance.